ArVdC/TimeManager/README.md

 * ~~Placeholders: Create signs where the placeholders constantly refresh.~~
 * ~~Player Items: Create a custom item (and associated permissions and options) to use the '/now' command.~~
 * ~~Sleep: Improve particles displayed during sleep animation.~~
-* ~~Backward compatibility: Make a 2.0 version with no backward compatibility, because of the new gamerule 'ADVANCE_TIME' that replace 'DAYLIGHT_CYCLE'.~~
+* Backward compatibility: Make a 2.0.1 version with backward compatibility, that can handle the new gamerule 'ADVANCE_TIME' that replace 'DAYLIGHT_CYCLE'.

 Please open an issue on GitHub if you want a specific improvement or encounter any bugs.